 After washing your bike, it’s important to let it dry.
 Storing a wet bike may result in corrosion and shortens the lifespan of the parts.

-When your bike is dry, protect your bike with Silicone spray or Protective Wax.
+When your bike is dry, protect your bike with Fabulous Finish or Protective Wax.
 The dirt and water-repellant sprays will protect against corrosion while leaving a showroom finish.
 After spraying it on your bike, we recommend to polish your bike and parts with a polishing cloth.

 Step 5: Lubricate